-Our future success will depend on our ability to develop or acquire new ICs and product enhancements that achieve market acceptance in a timely and cost-effective manner.
+Our future success will depend on our ability to develop or acquire new products and product enhancements that achieve market acceptance in a timely and cost-effective manner.
 The development of mixed-signal ICs is highly complex, and we have at times experienced delays in completing the development and introduction of new products and product enhancements.
 Successful product development and market acceptance of our products depend on a number of factors, including:

-- Requirements of customers; - Accurate prediction of market and technical requirements; - Timely completion and introduction of new designs; - Timely qualification and certification of our ICs for use in our customers' products; - Commercial acceptance and volume production of the products into which our ICs will be incorporated; - Availability of foundry, assembly and test capacity; - Achievement of high manufacturing yields; - Quality, price, performance, power use and size of our products; - Availability, quality, price and performance of competing products and technologies; - Our customer service, application support capabilities and responsiveness; - Successful development of our relationships with existing and potential customers; - Technology, industry standards or end-user preferences; and - Cooperation of third-party software providers and our semiconductor vendors to support our chips within a system.
+- · Requirements of customers; - · Accurate prediction of market and technical requirements; - · Timely completion and introduction of new designs; - \cdot $\;$ Timely qualification and certification of our products for use in our customers' products; - · Commercial acceptance and volume production of the products into which our ICs will be incorporated; - · Availability of foundry, assembly and test capacity; - · Achievement of high manufacturing yields; - · Quality, price, performance, power use and size of our products; - \cdot Availability, quality, price and performance of competing products and technologies; - · Our customer service, application support capabilities and responsiveness; - · Successful development of our relationships with existing and potential customers; - · Technology, industry standards or end-user preferences; and - · Cooperation of third-party software providers and our semiconductor vendors to support our chips within a system.

 We cannot provide any assurance that products which we recently have developed or may develop in the future will achieve market acceptance.
-We have introduced to market or are in development of many ICs.
-If our ICs fail to achieve market acceptance, or if we fail to develop new products on a timely basis that achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.
+We have introduced to market or are in development of many products.
+If our products fail to achieve market acceptance, or if we fail to develop new products on a timely basis that achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.
+The growth of the Internet of Things (IoT) market is dependent on the adoption of industry standards to permit devices to connect and communicate with each other.
+If the industry cannot agree on a common set of standards, then the growth of the IoT market may be slower than expected.